great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/filesystem/connect_filesystem_source_data.md

 <ImportGxAndInstantiateADataContext />

-### Create a Datasource
+### Create a Data Source

-The following information is required when you create a Microsoft Azure Blob Storage Datasource:
+The following information is required when you create a Microsoft Azure Blob Storage Data Source:

-- `name`: The Datasource name.
+- `name`: The Data Source name.
 In the following examples, this is `"my_datasource"`.

 - `azure_options`: Authentication settings.